thomas-sterber/Freeradius_and_Meraki/README.md

 # Using Freeradius for Meraki on Debian based systems , Raspian

-This guide is to easily setup a Freeradius in your lab which can be used as a AAA for a Meraki environment.
+This guide is to easily setup a Freeradius which can be used as a AAA for a Meraki authentication tests in your LAB or POC.

+## installation instructions

+### preparation of Raspian
+- install fresh Raspian OS
+- enable ssh
+- enable ssh for root
+- install Freeradius v3.0
+- create on your laptop a local folder and download the repository

+### Start the Freeradius Management GUI for Meraki
+The script configure_freeradius_for_meraki.py will configure the Freeradius to work with Meraki.
+All tested setups will be available.
+You need to know the management IPs of the Meraki devices. ??   all ?? shared secret 'meraki123'

+./meraki-freeradius-gui.py

+### files
+meraki-freeradius-gui.py
+users
+clients.conf
+...

-## Tested setups
+## supported setups

 ### Meraki Wireless   (MR)